trrapp12/Space-Rhino/README.md

 #### Contributors: Trevor Rapp

-*All work, from ideation to conception, is completely my own.*
+_All work, from ideation to conception, is completely my own._

+new info

 ---